Hive-Academy/roocode-generator/templates/rules/code-review-rules.md

 ### Code Role Delegation Checklist (If Changes Required)

-- [x] Issues clearly categorized by severity
+- [ ] Issues clearly categorized by severity
-- [x] Each issue has specific location reference
+- [ ] Each issue has specific location reference
-- [x] Each issue has actionable recommendation
+- [ ] Each issue has actionable recommendation
-- [x] Standards and patterns referenced where applicable
+- [ ] Standards and patterns referenced to memory bank
-- [x] Positive aspects of implementation acknowledged
+- [ ] Positive aspects of implementation acknowledged
+- [ ] Full review report is saved to reviews/[feature-name]-review.md

 ### Boomerang Role Delegation Checklist (If Approved)

-- [x] Verification of implementation plan compliance
+- [ ] Verification of implementation plan compliance
-- [x] Confirmation of test coverage requirements
+- [ ] Confirmation of test coverage requirements
-- [x] Validation of code quality standards
+- [ ] Validation of code quality standards
+- [ ] Verification of memory bank compliance with references
+- [ ] Verification of architecture compliance with references
-- [x] Documentation completeness verified
+- [ ] Documentation completeness verified
-- [x] Future improvement suggestions provided
+- [ ] Future improvement suggestions provided
+- [ ] Review report saved to reviews/[feature-name]-review.md